 - The Workers’ Compensation Agency determines mediation may resolve the dispute

 - Your employer lacks workers’ compensation insurance

-Otherwise, your case will be sent to magistrate’s docket and the relevant parties will be served with notice of the date, time and location of a pre-trial meeting.
+Otherwise, your case will be sent to the magistrate’s docket and the relevant parties will be served with notice of the date, time, and location of a pre-trial meeting.

-Call a Licensed Clare Workers’ Compensation Attorney Today
+Call a Licensed Clare Workers’ Compensation Lawyer Today

 Has your claim been denied?

 Are you involved in a dispute with your employer or its workers’ compensation insurance company?